voshawn/shawnvo/README.md

 ### About My Job
 Here are my main responsibilities at the moment as CTO and Integrator:
 1. I help shape our company's long-term strategy and vision, but ultimately my job is to ensure that all teams across the organization are working together to realize this vision.
 2. Create an environment for all employees to do their most impactful work and lead their most fulfilling lives.
 I aim to build a system that aligns individual aspirations with our company's needs and objectives.
 I want to ensure that you're where you want to be and growing at your desired rate.
 If I do this well, I hope we can work together for a long time.
-And if the day comes when that alignment is no longer possible, I want you to look back on Denim and one of the best places you have ever worked.
+And if the day comes when that alignment is no longer possible, I want you to look back on Denim as one of the best places you have ever worked.
 3. Provide context on priorities, why things are a certain way, why we do certain things, and where we want to go.
 I have a lot of our company's historical and "global" context, so by sharing it with you, you can make the best decisions for the company.
 4. Temporarily handle high-priority and complex issues for which we haven't hired or trained someone yet.
-My goal is that eventually, I make myself redundant.
+My goal is that, eventually, I make myself redundant.

 ### Communication